1. Overview

 2. Connect to a SharePoint List

 Choose an authentication method.
-You will typically need to use Specified Windows credentials, or for SharePoint Online (e.g., Office 365) use Online credentials, and then enter the credentials.
+You will typically need to use specified or impersonated Windows credentials.

 Next, set the SharePoint Site URL.